California Disney characters unionize decades after their Florida peers. Hollywood plays a role - ExBulletin

 California Disney characters unionize decades after their Florida peers.
 Hollywood plays a role

-Disneyland Resort cast members Courtney Griffith, left, hug Angela Nichols after a news conference in Anaheim, Calif., Wednesday, April 17, 2024.
-Workers who help bring Disneyland's beloved characters to life said Wednesday that they had collected enough signatures to support their push for a union.
-(AP Photo/Damian Dovarganes)

-ORLANDO, Fla.
-(AP) During three years working as a parade performer at the Disneyland Resort in Southern California, Zach Elefante always had a second or third job to help him make a living.
+ORLANDO, Florida.
+During three years working as a parade performer at the Disneyland Resort in Southern California, Zach Elefante always had a second or third job to help him make a living.

-Unlike the experiences of his peers at the Disney parks in Orlando, Florida, where the talent pool is much smaller, the performers who play Mickey Mouse, Goofy and other beloved Disney characters at the California parks do not benefit not always a consistent work schedule from the company. .
+Unlike the experiences of his peers at the Disney parks in Orlando, Florida, where the talent pool is much smaller, the performers who play Mickey Mouse, Goofy and other beloved Disney characters at the California parks do not benefit not always have a consistent work schedule. business.

 That's one reason California artists are now organizing for union representation, more than four decades after their Florida counterparts did.